konradmiz/konradmiz.github.io/_posts/2019-02-24-Optimizing Routing to Scooters with Genetic Algorithms.md

 ## Summary

-E-scooters overran Portland during the pilot period during summer 2018, and gave rise to a new gig-economy gig: finding scooters scattered around town to charge nightly.
+E-scooters overran Portland during the pilot period during summer 2018, and gave rise to a new gig-economy role: finding scooters scattered around town to charge nightly.
 In this post, I build and explore a genetic algorithm to efficiently find good routing solutions to this TSP problem and a TSP-like problem (with qualitatively different behavior) if the solution-space is constrained.

 <!--more-->